RX14/L298N-lib/README.md

 motor.setDirection(RIGHT);
 ```

-`bool setSpeed(int percentage)`
+`void setSpeed(int percentage)`
 -------------------------------
 This will set the speed of the motor attached to the driver.
 Please note that for the motor to run, you must also set the direction.

-Returns false if the percentage is out of bounds
+If the value is out of bounds, it uses the closest value.
+For example `setSpeed(150)` would set the speed to be 100%
 ```c
 motor.setSpeed(50); //Set speed to 50%
 ```